nicolaspernoud/PageAPatte/README.md

 ## Installation

-Clone the repository

-Run `npm install` to install dependencies.

-Run `npm run build` to build script.js and its dependencies into ./dist/bundle.js.
-The all dist directory is then usable as the extension.
+Clone the repository.
+The `dist` directory is usable as the extension.